 New Zealand's Observer Programme covers both domestic and foreign charter longline vessels.
-In 2016 to 2020, no foreign charter vessels targeting SBT fished in New Zealand's Exclusive Economic Zone, and increased coverage of the domestic fleet was attained.
+Since 2015, no foreign charter vessels targeting SBT fished in New Zealand's Exclusive Economic Zone.
 The target coverage level for fisheries targeting SBT is 10% of catch and effort, as specified in the CCSBT Scientific Observer Program Standards.
-Coverage is measured in two ways, proportion of catch (in numbers of fish) observed and proportion of hooks observed where relevant effort is hooks from sets that either targeted or caught SBT (unraised).
+Coverage is measured in two ways, proportion of catch (in numbers of fish) observed, and proportion of hooks observed where relevant effort is hooks from sets that either targeted or caught SBT (unraised).